Beginner Track • Topic 18

 Below the SAT: If only one source is reasonably available, you document the basis for that determination in the contract file.
 That means a brief written justification explaining who you are buying from, what you need, why this source is the only reasonable option, and what market research you conducted.
 Keep it simple and factual.
 No formal approval chain beyond the contracting officer.

-Above the SAT but under $9M: You need a written justification following the content requirements in FAR 6.104-1.
+Above the SAT through $9M: You need a written justification following the content requirements in FAR 6.104-1.
 The format mirrors what you would see in a Part 6 J&A, but the statutory authority you cite is 41 U.S.C.
-1901 and 1903, not 41 U.S.C.
-3304.
+1901, not 41 U.S.C.
+3304 or 10 U.S.C.
+3204.
 The justification must be approved in accordance with the thresholds in Table 6-1 of FAR 6.104-2.

 3 Approval Thresholds